 Dragic leads Heat to 11th straight win, 115-113 over Wolves

-Goran Dragic scored 33 points and hit a career-high seven 3-pointers to lead the Miami Heat to their 11th straight victory, 115-113 over the Minnesota Timberwolves on Monday night.
-Hassan Whiteside had 19 points and 13 rebounds, and the Heat shot 53.6 percent from 3-point range.
+Miami Heat's James Johnson, right, disrupts a shot attempt by Minnesota Timberwolves' Andrew Wiggins during the first quarter of an NBA basketball game Monday, Feb.
+6, 2017, in Minneapolis.
+MINNEAPOLIS -- Goran Dragic scored 33 points and hit a career-high seven 3-pointers to lead the Miami Heat to their 11th straight victory, 115-113 over the Minnesota Timberwolves on Monday night.

 Add your comments below